francescoparra/react-redux-ts/README.md

 # React-Redux-TypeScript App

-Just an app to understand the use of react, redux and typescript together.
+Just an app to understand the use of react, redux and typescript working together.

 # Built With